AwalaApp/network-website/way.md

 Realising a moonshot like that will require a great deal of effort, funding, collaboration with a wide variety of stakeholders and sustained discipline.
 It is therefore crucial to lay out the general approach to realise the full potential of the technology.

-This approach is described below in the form of principles that the author of Relaynet employed since the early conceptualisation of the technology, although most of them were initially tacit and gradually elicited.

 ## Principles

+The principles below have been employed since the early conceptualisation of the technology, although most of them were initially tacit and then gradually elicited.

 1. **Wars are won by picking the right battles**.
 We are surrounded by problems, but resources are always limited and each desideratum involves a series of compromises (including some which we won't anticipate), so we must often say "no" to things we wish we could do.